Elections in Veneto: Regional elections

 The President of Veneto is elected directly by the people every five years.
 Also the Regional Council is elected every five years, but, if the President suffers a vote of no confidence, resigns or dies, the Council is dissolved and fresh elections are called.
 The Council is composed of 51 members, of which 49 are elected in provincial constituencies with proportional representation, while the remaining two are the elected President and the candidate for President who comes second.

+Next regional election

 Latest regional election

 The latest regional election took place on 20–21 September 2020.

-Luca Zaia of Liga Veneta–Lega was re-elected President by a landslide 76.8% of the vote, while his main rival Arturo Lorenzoni stopped at 15.7%.
+Luca Zaia of Liga Veneta–Lega (formerly Lega Nord) was re-elected President by a landslide 76.8% of the vote, while his main rival Arturo Lorenzoni stopped at 15.7%.
 Liga Veneta, which ran an official party list and a list named after Zaia, was confirmed the largest in the region with a combined 61.5% of the vote.
 The Democratic Party came second with 11.9% and the Brothers of Italy third with 9.6%.
 The total score of Venetist parties was 65.6%, the highest ever.